masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 ---
 name: chapter-2-review-questions
-# 📝 Chapter 2 Review
+# 統 Chapter 2 Review

 * How can you interact with Vault?
 * What options can you use to get help for Vault commands?